Icelandic summer is calling you for an adventure. | Check this out!

 • A beautiful variety of moss-covered lava.

-• An incredible natural array of colors created in the volcanic formation of the tunnel.
+• An incredible natural array of colors was created during the volcanic formation of the tunnel.
 Each color beam tells you a little bit about the history of the cave.
-Join one of our tours to the cave, and you'll hear all about it!

 • The tunnel was filled with stalactites, but around the 1950s, when the cave started getting more and more popular they began to disappear.
 Today you can see only a few of them in the cave, but they are well worth the search.